NVentimiglia/ISeeYou-Augmented-Reality-Face-Recognition/README.md

 ### 4) Add a Tracker Camera Script

-This script sits metaioTracker prefab.
+This script sits metaioTracker game object.
 It is the only custom script in the project.

 ````
 using System;